-- a.
+a.
 Written letters of reprimand

-- a.
-Written letb.
+- b.
 Demotion

 - c.
 Loss of or reduction in benefits

 - d.
 Suspension with or without pay of various lengths

 - e.
 Loss of perquisites (an incidental payment, benefit, privilege, or advantage over and above regular income, salary, wages or benefits)

 - f.
 Restitution

 - g.
 Limitation on access to University owned or controlled property

 - h.
 Reduction in salary or contract period

 - i.
 Loss of tenure

-- i.
+- j.
 Termination